AMRITSAGARBEHERA/Note-Making-App/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Please add Versel.json file for saving after refreshing.
+Please add versel.json file to prevent 404 error after refreshing.

 Currently, two official plugins are available: